Gradient-Variation Regret Bounds for Unconstrained Online Learning: Fully-adaptive Gradient-Variation Bounds

-Applying this refined optimistic reduction with $\cA_x$ and $\cA_y$ being two instances of the algorithm of \citet{cutkosky2024fully} (as restated in~\pref{lemma:cutkosky2024fully}) leads to the full algorithm summarized in~\pref{alg:efficient-optimistic}.
-We have the following fully-adaptive regret guarantee with proof in \pref{app:proof-efficient-optimistic}.
+Applying this refined optimistic reduction with $\cA_x$ and $\cA_y$ being two instances of the algorithm of \citet{cutkosky2024fully} (with regret guarantee restated in~\pref{lemma:cutkosky2024fully}) leads to the full algorithm summarized in~\pref{alg:efficient-optimistic}.
+We then have the following fully-adaptive regret guarantee with proof in \pref{app:proof-efficient-optimistic}.